-An amorphous waterfall symbolizes the constant flow of emotion and subconsciousness.
-Two identical arched niches, symmetrically placed, subtly evoke a sacred altar space.
+An amorphous waterfall symbolises the constant flow of emotion and subconsciousness.
+Two identical pieces, symmetrically placed, subtly evoking a sacred altar space.
 A connection of multiple worlds.
 A mortal life in a dream and a dream of a mortal life.